Enjoy the Process

 When planning events gets in the way of the pleasurable anticipation, it’s time to step back.
 Maybe feeling uptight and anxious about an upcoming event means over-planning and considering every contingency have added unnecessary complexity and simplifying your approach is needed.

 I’m certainly not suggesting a lack of planning.
-Anyone who knows me knows that I would never say such a thing.
-But what I am saying is that I do know that failure to enjoy the process results in missing out on a lot of joy.
-So what’s the solution?
+Anyone who knows me much at all knows I would never say such a thing.
+What I am saying is that I do know that failure to enjoy the process not only results in missing out on a lot of joy but also creates a lot of tension and stress.

-Unfortunately, my walk with the Lord has not always been one of “great expectation.”
+Unfortunately, my walk with the Lord has not always been one of pleasurable anticipation.
 Rather, it has been one of “hold me up, Lord,” “please fix this,” and “I can’t take it anymore.”
-While those are not bad pleas in and of themselves and the Lord wants us to cry out to Him in these ways, they only just skim the surface of what having a relationship with Christ means.
+While those are not bad pleas in and of themselves and the Lord wants us to cry out to Him in our need, they only just skim the surface of what having a relationship with Christ means.

 That relationship doesn’t just mean leaning on him for help in troubled and stressful times.
 It also means soaring with him in victory and anticipation of his fulfilled promises yet to come because of what he has already done through Christ.